-The Environmental Health and Safety Department maintains a record of the annual inspection reports produced by the Office of the State Fire Marshal and developing a plan to correct violations.
+The Environmental Health and Safety Section maintains a record of the annual inspection reports produced by the Office of the State Fire Marshal and developing a plan to correct violations.
 In turn, the Facilities Department utilizes the information contained in these reports when programming or designing facility renovations.
 Asbestos:

 The University maintains a prioritized list of facilities, which require abatement.
-The Environmental Health and Safety Department maintains records of information relating to asbestos containing materials and provides lead management to the University community on detection and abatement activities.
+The Environmental Health and Safety Section maintains records of information relating to asbestos containing materials and provides lead management to the University community on detection and abatement activities.
 The University utilizes the services of a professional consulting firm to provide technical assistance on detection, abatement design, abatement, air monitoring and related activities.
-The Facilities Department works closely with the Environmental Health and Safety Department on scheduling and accomplishing abatement activities.
+The Environmental Health and Safety Section coordinates the scheduling and accomplishing of abatement activities.